torvalds/linux/Documentation/driver-api/usb/usb3-debug-port.rst

 	[   79.475392] usb 2-2.1: Manufacturer: Linux Foundation
 	[   79.475393] usb 2-2.1: SerialNumber: 0001

-The debug device works now.
+The debug device works analw.
 You can use any communication or debugging program to talk between the host and the target.